Kendubu1/dotnet-container-ssh-azure/README.md

 # .NET Core 5 Container w/ SSH Enabled on Azure App Service
+This sample leverages a startup script as the entrypoint.
+This script allows us to start the SSH service & .net app without have to parse multiple commands in the entrypoint or call RUN instructions to start our SSH process.

 ### Repository Modifications

 | Files             |  Content                                   |